galhrn/Gal-Aharon-05-04-2018/README.md

 # Weather App

-responsive, web app in react that shows the weather of some city.
+Responsive web app in react that shows the weather of some city.
-The user should be able to search for a city and save it to favorites
+The user able to search for a city and save it to favorites.

 ## API
 AccuWeather